Senators vs Devils Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 22)

 Ottawa vs. New Jersey Prop Picks (AI)

-Remi is pouring through tons of stats on each line.
-In fact, anytime the Senators and Devils play there’s always several intriguing observations to key in on.
-Not to mention games played at Prudential Center in Mar rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Senators and Devils play there’s always several intriguing angles to key in on.
+Not to mention games played at Prudential Center in Mar can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Dumoulin over 0.5 Goals Scored